AnnieShaffer/stock-analysis/README.md

 ### Refactoring
 - Steve then let us know that he wanted to look at the whole stock market for these two years.
 To do this, I refactored the initial script so that it would be able to run more data in less time.
 - In the original code, we nested the loops to find the total daily volume, starting prices, and endings prices, of each stock.
 In order to refactor the code I set the index to 0 before going further.
 Additionally, I created a stand alone loop to set the volume of each stock to zero so that Excel did not have to go back and do it for each loop.
-I also created the loop so that the loop stayed on one sheet before moving to the next loop and did not have to switch back and forth each time.
+I also created a loop that did not switch sheets multiple times to take out redundancies.
-- Together these factors created effieciencies before starting the loop that would find the total volume, starting prices, and ending prices for each stock because they did not have to run as many times.
+- Together these factors created efficiencies before starting the loop that would find the total volume, starting prices, and ending prices for each stock because they did not have to run as many times.
 These efficiences were able to run the data in about a tenth of the time.

 ![2017 VBA Data](https://github.com/AnnieShaffer/stock-analysis/blob/master/Resources/VBA_Challenge_2017.png)